I have already written about the availability of the ferry service between Portugal and Madeira/the Canary Islands

 Volcán de Timanfaya – pictures of the ferry

 The ferry which operates this year – Volcán de Timanfaya – is definitely not a modern ferry.
 The decor is outdated.
 The condition of the ferry is also questionable, but one thing for sure, it was clean.

-To the delight of children, but not passengers forced to use the seats next to it: there is a playroom on the passenger’s deck.
+To the delight of children (but not the adult passengers forced to use the seats next to it) there is a playroom on the passenger’s deck.
 In my opinion, definitely too close to the areas where passengers should rest – it was very, very loud.
 I recommend reserving seats as far as possible from the playroom.

 The pool visible in the pictures is also something difficult to explain… During our cruise, it was rather a rainwater tank that nobody was interested in.
 It’s a shame because the weather was great.
 Around the pool there were many comfortable chairs, including several lounge chairs, which allowed you to relax in the open air, sunbathing and watching the ocean.
 Of course, if you were one of the first people on board, and you occupied them for the whole day 🙂

 Tam tam tam [horror music] There was no internet or mobile connection during the cruise.
 You will have coverage for a whole after leaving the port in Portimão, after which you will not see it until the next day, when the ferry will be approaching the coast of Porto Santo.